• Skip to primary navigation

 Reply

-41. Kelly Schall says
+Kelly Schall

 I will be using this recipe to cook a boneless prime rib.
 It is 10 lbs and I have one side of the family that want it medium well.
 Should I cut 4-5 lbs off of and cook them separately and if so, what temp should I cook it at?
 The rest of the family would medium.
 Thoughts and thank you so much!